ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 buffer it temporarily (on the order of a round trip) while awaiting the corresponding request.

-Note that buffering datagrams (either because the request was not yet received, or because the Context ID is not yet known) consumes resources.
-Receivers that buffer datagrams SHOULD apply buffering limits in order to reduce the risk of resource exhaustion occuring.
-For example, receivers can limit the total number of buffered datagrams, or the cumulative size of buffered datagrams, on a per-stream, per-context, or per-connection basis.
+Note that buffering datagrams (either because the request was not yet received or because the Context ID is not yet known) consumes resources.
+Receivers that buffer datagrams SHOULD apply buffering limits in order to reduce the risk of resource exhaustion occurring.
+For example, receivers can limit the total number of buffered datagrams or the cumulative size of buffered datagrams on a per-stream, per-context, or per-connection basis.

 A client MAY optimistically start sending UDP packets in HTTP Datagrams before receiving the response to its UDP proxying request.
-However, implementers should note that such proxied packets may not be processed by the UDP proxy if it responds to the request with a failure, or if the proxied packets are received by the UDP proxy before the request and the UDP proxy chooses to not buffer them.
+However, implementers should note that such proxied packets may not be processed by the UDP proxy if it responds to the request with a failure or if the proxied packets are received by the UDP proxy before the request and the UDP proxy chooses to not buffer them.

 # Performance Considerations {#performance}

-Bursty traffic can often lead to temporally correlated packet losses, which in turn can lead to suboptimal responses from congestion controllers in protocols running over UDP.
-To avoid this, UDP proxies SHOULD strive to avoid increasing burstiness of UDP traffic: they SHOULD NOT queue packets in order to increase batching.
+Bursty traffic can often lead to temporally correlated packet losses; in turn, this can lead to suboptimal responses from congestion controllers in protocols running over UDP.
+To avoid this, UDP proxies SHOULD strive to avoid increasing burstiness of UDP traffic; they SHOULD NOT queue packets in order to increase batching.

 When the protocol running over UDP that is being proxied uses congestion control